 Video - How to Make Starbucks Petite Vanilla Scones

 Food Processor - Some people prefer to blend the butter into the flour mixture using a food processor.
 If you choose this method, place the flour mixture and butter in the food processor and give 2 - 3 quick pulses.
 There should remain chunks of butter and loose flour.

 Vanilla Bean Paste - Substitute vanilla bean paste at a 1:1 ratio for vanilla beans.

 Plant-Based/Vegan Butter - This is my preferred type of butter.
 Swap at a 1:1 ratio.

 Frequently Asked Questions

-Starbucks developed and sold the petite vanilla scone as part of their rotating menu.
-It is ⅓ of the size of a traditional scone and therefore petite.
+Starbucks developed and sold the petite vanilla scone as part of its rotating menu.
+It is ⅓ of the size of a traditional scone and, therefore petite.
 Vanilla is added to the scone, and vanilla beans are added to the glaze.

 The vanilla bean is a long thin pod native to Mexico.
 The seeds in the pods hold the flavor.
 Vanilla extract is the extraction of the seeds turned into a liquid.
 Most bakers prefer liquid vanilla due to its ease and cost.

 Scones do have a high amount of calories and fat.
 With that said, I can't bring myself to say they are unhealthy.
 I believe, in this instance, that it is up to personal interpretation.